skiletro/skiletro.github.io/readme.md

 I'd rather you didn't since it's my personal site, but feel free to take and do whatever you want with the theme!

 ## Todo
-- [ ] Improve background svg performance on Firefox - when zooming in and out, there is significant slowdown after testing
+- [ ] Convert build system to use the Nix flake
 - [ ] Move away from Google Fonts once I can find a replacement on par in terms of performance - while CloudFlare does override them with their own magic so no calls are necessarily being made to Google, I'd still rather not have to use it